balkaransingh1/Induction-/README.md

-# Induction
+# Induction Programme 2025
 Name : **Balkaran singh** , Branch : **cs**
 # **Day 1**
 # *Gurudwara sahib* (8:30 to 9:30 AM)
 - In the beginning of our induction program 2025, we went to gurudwara sahib at 8:30 AM and take blessings from God.
 Then we listen Japji sahib Path and then we mesmerize the heartwarming shabads recited by kirtani jatha.
-Then we enjoy tea and snacks provided by institution.
+After that  we enjoy tea and snacks provided by institution.
 # *Inauguration of Induction Programme in Auditorium Hall* (10:00 AM onwards)
 ###  **Mr. Harsimran Singh Jaggi**
 - He address the session and introduced the students to essence,legacy, strenth and vision of GNDEC .
 He explains the students about the academic excellence, wide range of facilities, research technology, and wide range of activities that GNDEC offers.